 Where can I get it?

-Levonelle is stocked in most pharmacies at around £25, but EllaOne is a prescription only pill, so you will need to contact your nearest GP or Health Centre or low cost tablets can be purchased from our online pharmacy.
+Levonelle and EllaOne is stocked in most pharmacies at around £25 to £35, or they can be purchased in advance from our online pharmacy.

 Often the morning after pill will have some side effects such as stomach pains, headaches, irregular menstrual bleeding, nausea, or tiredness.
-There are some less common side effects too, which include vomiting, dizziness, and breast tenderness, but consult your GP or family planning clinic if you are worried about any of these.
+There are some less common side effects too, which include vomiting, dizziness, and breast tenderness, but consult your GP or sexual health clinic if you are worried about any of these.

 Always remember to read the information leaflet carefully before taking any medication.